Legjones/PersonalWebsite/_pages/about.md

 I am Legrand Jones II, a current graduate student in math under Professor Ayelet Lindenstrauss at Indiana University.
 I am particularly interested in algebraic topology, techniques/ideas related to homological algebra, and (very broadly) category theory.
 Also a big fan of physical and digital games!

-Slightly more specifically my current focus is on THH.
-Recently I have also become interested in mathematical formalization/proof assistants.
+Slightly more specifically my current focus is on THH, Hochschild Homology, and the like.